IvicaPetrsoric/SpendingTracking/README.md

   - Relations:
     - one to many, transactions per card
     - many to many, categories on transactions
-- Usage pf size class for iPad UI
+- Usage of size class for iPad UI